derrickdunville/material-ui/README.md

 * `DISCORD_CALLBACK` - The callback URL for the connected Discord Application.
 Used for OAuth2.
 * `DISCORD_GUILD_ID` - The Discord Guild ID
 * `DISCORD_WELCOME_CHANNEL_ID` - The Discord channel ID the user is forwarded to when they navigate to the Discord Guild.
+* `STRIPE_PUBLISHABLE_KEY` - Stripe publishable key.
+Used by stripe-react-elements for tokenizing credit cards and bank accounts.
 * `RECAPTCHA_SITE_KEY` - Google ReCaptcha V3 site key.
 Used to protect contact from.

 ## Local Environments